15 Top Things to Do on Oahu | Hawaii Famous Landmarks

 Top Things to Do on Oahu | Hawaii Famous Landmarks

-There’s a lot of top Hawaii attractions to fill a trip Hawaii itinerary, so I’m narrowing it down to famous landmarks, which will give you an overview into the Oahu’s history, landscape and culture.
+There’s a lot of top Hawaii attractions on the island of Oahu to fill a trip Hawaii itinerary, so I’m narrowing it down to famous landmarks, which will give you an overview into the Oahu’s history, landscape and culture.
 Check out these amazing photos of Oahu at Expedia.com.

 If you want the best lookout of Honolulu, hike Diamond Head crater.
 Once as a strategic military point, today Diamond Head is an extinct volcano crater open for tourists.
 The attraction of Diamond Head its hike to a drop dead panoramic view of Oahu’s coastline from Waikiki to downtown Honolulu.
 The hike takes approximately 45 minutes to the summit, depending on your condition.
 The hike is mild with a steep staircase inclined closer to the top.
 Read my Hawaii hiking tips